Over the years, we've seen many clients make mistakes when building their wealth.

 However, these mistakes seldom occur with the savvy affluent.

 How do we know this?

-Many of our clients have built their fortunes and protected their assets by building the right team around them.
+Many of our clients have built their fortunes, avoided investment loss and protected their assets by building the right team around them.

 Teams of investment, tax and insurance professionals.